Analysis of stress levels in cyclists

 Problem Statement:

-Even though The Netherlands is considered as the number 1 cycling country, there are signs that cycling in the country is getting more stressful.
+Even though The Netherlands is considered as the number 1 cycling country, there are signs that cycling in the country is getting more and more dangerous.
 The number of cyclists that suffer from severe injury in traffic accidents is increasing – in recent years with almost 30%.
 And an experiment in Utrecht showed that a substantial amount of woman feels unsafe when cycling alone at night-time.

-To understand better when and to what extent cyclists feel mental and bodily stress, wearable wristbands have been used.
-Several studies showed the potential of using wristband data to understand how much stress cyclists experience.
-Also, a library for physiological data analysis is available.
-However, there is no widespread consensus yet about how to use machine learning methods for analysing cycling stress levels.
+Understanding cyclist emotions can help for implementing interventions to improve road safety.
+Wearable wristbands have been used in many studies for emotion recognition.
+For example, several studies showed the potential of using wristband data to understand how much stress cyclists experience.
+Also, libraries for physiological data analysis are available.
+However, there is no widespread consensus yet about how to use advanced data processing and analysis methods for getting actionable insights from multimodal cyclist emotion data.

 Task: